gilitz/Epic-Tree/PRIVACY.md

 As a user, you have the right to:

+- **Access**: Request information about what personal data we process
+- **Rectification**: Request correction of inaccurate personal data
+- **Erasure**: Request deletion of your personal data
+- **Data Portability**: Request a copy of your data in a structured format
+- **Object**: Object to processing of your personal data
-- Control which data Epic Tree can access through Jira permissions
+- **Control**: Control which data Epic Tree can access through Jira permissions
-- Uninstall the app at any time to revoke access
+- **Revoke Access**: Uninstall the app at any time to revoke access

-- Contact us with privacy-related questions or concerns
+### Data Subject Requests

+To exercise your rights or make a data subject request:

+1. **Email us** at gil.itzhaky@gmail.com with your request
+2. **Include** your Jira instance URL and specific request details
+3. **We will respond** within 30 days of receiving your request
+4. **Verification** may be required to confirm your identity

+Since Epic Tree doesn't store data outside Atlassian's infrastructure, most data requests will be handled through your Jira administrator or Atlassian directly.

 ## Contact